Lesson AWF-5

 Exit ticket

-How optimistic are you about climate change?
+How optimistic are you about social media or climate change?